nookyo/qubership-workflow-hub/docs/code-of-conduct-prs.md

 Good: `fix(container-package-cleanup): handle 403 errors`.

 ---

 ## 3. Labels (Quick)
 Primary: feature, enhancement, bug, documentation, refactor.
 Supporting: ci, perf, question, help wanted, good first issue, wontfix, duplicate, invalid.
 Rule: pick ONE primary; do not mix feature + enhancement.
 Behaviour change ≠ refactor.

+**IMPORTANT:** If your PR is from a fork, labels will NOT be set automatically.
+You MUST add them manually in the GitHub UI after opening the PR.

 ---
 ## 4. Issue Linking